 Eat.
 Flow.
 Love.

-This March, experience a week or a long weekend of pure relaxation and rejuvenation in Paradise.
+This March, experience a week of pure relaxation and rejuvenation in Paradise.
 At Kaibigan Soul Camp, the only resort in the bay of Cabuyao, a small fishing village in the Philippines on the west coast of Palawan Island.
 Here we will take care of your wellbeing.

 You are invited to enjoy daily Meditation, dynamic and mindful Vinyasa Flows, body explorations and Yin Yoga with Antje as your guide.